-- Kindergarten, grades 1 and 2 students travel within the city and surrounding suburbs connecting to their academic curriculum (est. @ \$100 yearly not including Kindergarten dues). - Grades 3 and 4 students travel extended day and overnight trips outside the city perimeter connecting to their academic curriculum (est. @ \$175-\$275 yearly). - Grade 5 students travel abroad overnight for four to six days connecting to their academic curriculum (est. @ \$750-\$900 yearly). - Grades 6 and 7 students travel to surrounding areas to connect with their history curriculum (est. @ \$175-\$275 yearly). - Grade 8 students travel internationally (or domestically pending word events or pandemic limitations) overnight as a culminating activity to their JYK DCS school curriculum (est. @ \$2800-\$3400 yearly).
+- Kindergarten, grades 1 and 2 students travel within the city and surrounding suburbs connecting to their academic curriculum (est. @ \$150 yearly not including Kindergarten dues). - Grades 3 and 4 students travel extended day and overnight trips outside the city perimeter connecting to their academic curriculum (est. @ \$175-\$375 yearly). - Grade 5 students travel abroad overnight for four to six days connecting to their academic curriculum (est. @ \$900-\$1300 yearly). - Grades 6 and 7 students travel to surrounding areas to connect with their history curriculum (est. @ \$175-\$275 yearly). - Grade 8 students travel internationally (or domestically pending word events or pandemic limitations) overnight as a culminating activity to their JYK DCS school curriculum (est. @ \$2800-\$3400 yearly).

-International trips are typically scheduled every other year, however, all parents of 8th grade graduating students should plan for their child to participate in an international experience each year.
+\International trips are typically scheduled every year, however, all parents of 8th grade graduating students should plan for their child to participate in an international experience each year.

-The classroom teacher may recruit up to two (2) parent chaperones.
+The classroom teacher may recruit up to three (3) parent chaperones.
 ALL chaperones must attend a chaperone training prior to any trip and provide proof of Child Abuse clearances.
 Chaperones are needed to accompany the class on the bus and to fulfill specific responsibilities to facilitate student safety and focus students on the event.
 Only designated parent chaperones, without younger or older siblings, are expected to attend the event.
 Chaperones are not permitted to use corporal punishment or profanity.
 No smoking or use of alcoholic beverages can be evident while supervising JYK DCS students.
 Chaperones should bring all disciplinary concerns to the attention of a JYK DCS staff member.
 Parents are expected to abide by all laws.
+Students with medical conditions that require consistent medication delivery should report information with the trip coordinator in advance of the trip.
 Students with behavioral issues or concerns will be required to have a parent/guardian accompany them on field trips.
 No staff member or parent can drive his/her car on any field trip (no exceptions).
 When participation is denied, prepayment or deposit, if any, for a trip is non-refundable.